More than six million Australians make a difference to the community by volunteering each year, doing a variety of tasks for a range of organisations.

 How to use volunteering to improve your competitiveness for jobs

-Volunteering can help you develop the skills and abilities that employers look for: being organised, honest, showing initiative and self-management.
+Volunteering can help you develop the skills and abilities that employers look for.
+This includes being organised, honest, showing initiative and self-management.

 Remember to include any relevant work experience (including volunteering and other unpaid work) in your résumé.
 This is especially useful if you don't have previous paid experience.